JoeyyScott/Gamer-Supplies/README.md

 + As a **User**, I want to easily understand the site upon loading it.
 + As a **User**, I want to be able to intuitively navigate the entire site with ease.
-+ As a **User**, I want to be able to receive full site functionality on my phone and tablet.
++ As a **User**, I want to be able to receive full site functionality on my mobile and tablet.
 + As a **User**, I want to be able to see what supplies are available for purchase on the site.
 + As a **User**, I want to know the prices.
 + As a **User**, I want to be able to seamlessly sign up for an account and receive a confirmation email.
-+ As a **User**, I want to be able to access the companies associated social media profiles.
++ As a **User**, I want to be able to access the company's associated social media profiles.
 + As a **User**, I want to be able to contact the company with any relevant questions.

 #### Registered User goals

-+ As a **Registered User**, I want to be able to easily login and logout of my account
++ As a **Registered User**, I want to be able to easily login and logout of my account.
 + As a **Registered User**, I want to be able to easily add and remove items from my supply crate.
 + As a **Registered User**, I want to be able to easily purchase my crate.
 + As a **Registered User**, I want to receive a purchase confirmation email.